An Image-based Typology for Visualization: Validation Experiment with Expert Users

 \subsection{\tochange{Summary}}

-\tochange{ Our findings and results from the participants reinforce that experts can effectively utilize our categorization methods to distinguish between different categories.
-The presence of ambiguous cases should not be seen as a drawback or a factor that undermines the validity of our typology or the overall results of the study.
+{Our findings and participant results reinforce that experts can effectively utilize our categorization methods to distinguish between different categories.
+The presence of ambiguous cases should not be seen as a drawback or a factor that undermines the validity of our typology or the study's overall results.
 Instead, we interpret this ambiguity as evidence of the diverse uses of knowledge and context prevalent in visualization representations in our community.
 In addition, categorization specifically accounts for this ambiguity and the context-specific reinterpretation of category assignments.}